RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 > **Some mutators do not work as expected sometimes.**
 >
-> Yep RavenM is not really compatible with them, as their logic cannot work in muitlplayer well.
+> Yep RavenM is not really compatible with them, as their script's logic cannot work in multiplayer well.

 > **I can't save the map in my Map Editor**
 >